[This is the Part III post of the Binge Eating Recovery During a Crisis series. Read Part I and Part II]

 If you think you can only recover when life is going a certain way, it’s going to be extremely difficult to maintain recovery over time—because life will not always go that way.
 I’m going to draw an analogy here that I hope will help you see this more clearly.

 As a parent, I’ve watched a lot of kids’ movies over the years, and this image from the end of Finding Nemo popped into my mind this week—in relation to social distancing, and in relation to binge eating (as I’ll explain later).
-If you haven’t seen the movie, these fish create an elaborate plan to escape from a dentist’s office aquarium so that they can be free in the open water.
+If you haven’t seen the movie, the fish in the image above create an elaborate plan to escape from a dentist’s office aquarium so that they can be free in the open water.
 After many challenges, they are finally successful and land in the open water.
 They celebrate and cheer that they are free, but then they’re hit with the realization that they are all still tied in their clear plastic bags.
 They look at each other and one of the fish says, “Now what?”.
 It’s meant to be funny and the movie simply ends there, leaving the audience to assume that they’ll eventually find their way out and into complete freedom.

 Right now, during this crisis, we’re kind of like these fish—separated from each other in isolation.
 Our figurative plastic bags are necessary to keep us safe from the virus, and to prevent us from infecting the people around us.
 But, as time goes by and hopefully the virus starts to affect less and less people (which will certainly be a reason to celebrate!), we’re all going to have the question of, “now what?”.